 The best car insurance company offers the level of coverage you need, the ability to customize your coverage when the need arises and has affordable rates.
-For different reasons, Geico and State Farm are considered some of the best car insurance companies in the country.
-Their affordable rates, discount and coverage availability and the fact they are offered in all states put them both on our list of Best Car Insurance Companies.
+For different reasons, Geico and State Farm are considered some of the best car insurance companies in the country in multiple Bankrate studies.
+Their affordable average rates, discount and coverage availability and the fact they are offered in all states put them both on our list of Best Car Insurance Companies.

 - $100,000 bodily injury liability per person